-publicising your article
+publicising your article and increasing its impact

 Open-access publishing, where no charge is made to the reader, offers many advantages to authors including higher visibility of publications and higher citation rates.
 Authors publishing in IUCr journals have the option to make their article open access, for an open-access fee.